What is a broadband router?

 Which router is best?
 Should I upgrade my router?

 On the most basic level a router should provide an internet connection and share that connection with other computers and devices in your home, while offering a basic level of security.
 This is all many home users will ever need so the free router supplied with your broadband deal should be sufficient.

 the Wi-Fi signal is weak

 Unfortunately some routers just don’t have very good Wi-Fi capabilities, putting out a weak signal that doesn’t make it to all corners of your home.
-Placing the router in a sensible location (central in your home, off the floor, away from other electronic devices and not right next to a wall) can help, but you may instead want to purchase a router with either multiple external antennas or a removable antenna that can be replaced to improve the signal.
+Placing the router in a sensible location (central in your home, off the floor, away from other electronic devices and not right next to a wall) can help, but you may instead want to purchase a more advanced router with multiple external antennas, or removable antenna that can be replaced to improve the signal.

 you need advanced networking features